YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

 .. note::

-   Checking the error message or return status with is optional, but helps to ensure that the minimized design is reproducing the right error, especially when ``<failure.ys>`` contains more than one command.
+   Checking the error message or return status is optional, but highly recommended.  `bugpoint` can quite easily introduce bugs by creating malformed designs that commands were not intended to handle.
+By having some way to check the error, `bugpoint` can ensure that it is the *right* error being reproduced.
+This is even more important when ``<failure.ys>`` contains more than one command.

 By default, `bugpoint` is able to remove any part of the design.
 In order to keep certain parts, for instance because you already know they are related to